 How many episodes will there be in Better Call Saul Season 6?

 While Better Call Saul seasons typically consist of 10 episodes, the last season will have 13 episodes to wrap up the story.
-(That will bring Better Call Saul to 63 total episodes; Breaking Bad had 62 episodes plus the spin-off film El Camino.)
+(That will bring Better Call Saul to 63 total episodes; Breaking Bad had 62 episodes, plus the spinoff Netflix film El Camino.)
 The final season of Breaking Bad had 16 episodes and was split up into two parts, which aired in different years, but it seems likely that Better Call Saul will also be split in half, but the wait between the two parts will not be as long.

 Which cast members are returning?